-Mathematician Katherine Johnson (1918-2020) was born in White Sulfur Springs, West Virginia, a town that has remained small with a present day population of approximately 2,400 residents.
-Her home is not publicly open, but West Virginia has preserved her memory in various ways throughout the state, including a sculpture at a major university, a library exhibit, and the naming of a NASA educational building.
+Katherine Johnson (1918-2020) was born in White Sulfur Springs, West Virginia, a town that has remained small from her day to the present.
+Her home is not publicly open, but West Virginia has preserved her memory throughout the state, including a sculpture at a major university, a library exhibit, and the naming of a NASA educational building.

 At West Virginia State University in Institute, where she graduated in 1937, a sculpture of her image was unveiled in 2018.
 In White Sulfur Springs, the public library offers occasional exhibits of her work.
 And, perhaps most notably, NASA’s Katherine Johnson Independent Verification and Validation Facility in Fairmont was named after her in 2020.
 This facility is used for a wide range of educational science programs.

 For most of her career, Ms. Johnson applied her natural genius as a mathematician to NASA programs and projects, but newer generations have learned of her through books and a biographical feature film entitled Hidden Figures (2016).
 An excellent list of books connected to Katherine Johnson can be found here: https://www.amightygirl.com.
 The book she is best known for writing is her own autobiography, written for middle graders, Reaching for the Moon.